 What determines how long I can keep my Disability Benefits under SSD or SSI?

-However, there are no guarantees as to how long you can keep your disability benefits either.
+However, there are no guarantees as to how long you can keep your disability benefits either before you get to retirement age and they convert over.
 There are conditions or situations that could terminate your disability benefits.
 I can think of two common reasons for termination of disability benefits.
 They are medical improvement and work activity.

 During these continuing disability reviews, your medical records are examined to determine if your doctors or records indicate your disabling condition has improved.
 If the records show your condition or conditions have improved, your disability benefits may be medically terminated.